pulibrary/cicognara-rails/README.md

 The deploy will update the configuration for all Solr collections in the given environment, but it does not cause downtime.
 If you need to manually reload a configuration for a given Solr collection you can do it via the Solr Admin UI.

 ## Google OAuth integration
-The values used for integration with Google Authentication are defined via the `console.cloud.google.com`.
+The environment values used for integration with Google Authentication (`GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET`) are defined via the `console.cloud.google.com`.
 You can use this [page](https://console.cloud.google.com/apis/credentials/oauthclient/639448642333-klf2kb6d7ka0dl4ph1vp9prblulp9l7a.apps.googleusercontent.com?project=pulibrary-figgy-storage-1&supportedpurview=project) to reset the `Client ID` and `Client secret` values.
+If you don't have access to this page please contact Esmé.

 ## Data Sources